 My wonderful dish of Okra with Lamb Stew can be served not only with Rice with Green Lentils but also with Rice and Beans and even with White Rice.
-I prefer eating it with rice instead of cornmeal because of taste.
-All of the dishes variations will taste good, but again it is your preference, rice or cornmeal and not to forget root vegetables.
+I prefer eating it with rice instead of cornmeal because of the taste.
+All of the dishes variations will taste good, but again it is your preference, rice or cornmeal, and not to forget root vegetables.

 - 2 pounds okra

 - 1 large white onion sliced

 - 1-2 pounds boneless lamb cubed